-By default, Netra instruments all supported libraries detected in your application.
-You can customize this behavior to enable only specific instrumentations or to block certain ones.
+By default, Netra instruments a curated set of AI-relevant libraries detected in your application.
+You can customize this behavior to enable only specific instrumentations, block certain ones, or opt into instrumenting all available libraries.

 How It Works